 If your students are not familiar with the meaning of "convex", a simple definition in this context is: a convex polygon is one whose angles are all less than 180 degrees.
 Discuss this definition with a few examples before students attempt #5.

-Six more 14-piece convex figures (not symmetric) have been found by Andris Cibulis in Latvia via computer search.
-The search revealed that the symmetric 14-piece hexagons I found by hand can be solved in 747 and 236 ways respectively.
+Fourteen-piece puzzles: if one is using all the pieces, only four solutions are known to #4.
+Two of them are convex, and make nice, tough puzzles.
+(Print and duplicate SuperTangram Hexagons.
+These puzzles can also be found in the Supertangram Puzzles book, along with six more 14-piece convex figures (not symmetric).
+The latter were found by Miroslav Vicher via computer search.
+The search also revealed that the symmetric 14-piece hexagons I found by hand can be solved in 747 and 236 ways respectively.

 4. Scaling SuperTangrams